-- 1.13 Land Plan Schedule: The right-of-way (RoW) shall be established based on village maps and field measurement books (FMB), which will be the basis for detailed design and wherever possible the improvements shall be restricted to available RoW to minimise land acquisition. - 1.14 Wherever additional land is required, land plan schedule (LPS) shall be prepared using FMB, chitta (ownership details with total land holding information), adangal (cultivation details) and A-register (extent with owner details) extracts.
+- 1.14 Land Plan Schedule: The right-of-way (RoW) shall be established based on village maps and field measurement books (FMB), which will be the basis for detailed design and wherever possible the improvements shall be carried out within the available RoW to minimise land acquisition. - 1.15 Wherever additional land is required, land plan schedule (LPS) shall be prepared using FMB, chitta (ownership details with total land holding information), adangal (cultivation details) and A-register (extent with owner details) extracts.
 This would provide the details of land owners and the extent of land being acquired as a percentage total land holding.
-The census and socio economic surveys shall also cover landowners who own land adjacent to the road-project and live in the villages nearby. - 1.15 Resettlement Plan: The resettlement plan will be prepared based on the findings of the census and socio economic survey and consultations.
-It will include the findings of the census of displaced persons, and their entitlements to restore losses, socio economic characteristics of the displaced persons, institutional mechanisms and implementation schedules, budgets, assessment of feasible income restoration mechanisms, development of resettlement sites and relocation, grievance redress mechanism, coordination of implementation in conjunction with civil works procurement and construction schedules and internal and external monitoring mechanisms.
+The census and socio economic surveys shall also cover affected agricultural landowners. - 1.16 Resettlement Plan: The resettlement plan will be prepared based on the findings of the census and socio economic survey and consultations.
+It will include the findings of the census of affected persons, and the entitlements to restore losses, socio economic characteristics of the displaced persons, institutional mechanisms and implementation schedules, budgets, assessment of feasible income restoration mechanisms, development of resettlement sites and relocation, grievance redress mechanism, coordination of implementation in conjunction with civil works procurement and construction schedules and internal and external monitoring mechanisms.
 The resettlement plan should be structured as per the outline in Appendix-V and will be detailed as needed depending upon the magnitude and nature of impacts.
-The impacts and mitigation measures will be presented road wise so to coordinate with the procurement and construction schedules of the respective roads. - 1.16.
+The impacts and mitigation measures will be presented road wise to align it with the procurement and construction schedules. - 1.17.
 The resettlement plans will comply with the principles outlined in this RPF adopted for the project.
 The SIA and RP for road-projects under TNRSP-II will be reviewed and endorsed by the World Bank and approved by competent authority in the Government prior to invitation of bids for civil works.
-Disbursement of compensation payments and entitlements will be made prior to displacement and prior to handing over of the land parcels to contractors. - 1.17 Output and Performance Based Road Contract (OPRC): TNRSP proposes to take up performance based improvements to about 600km of State Highways and these proposed improvements will not involve any land acquisition, as there will be no widening of the roads under OPRC.
-The strengthening of the roads will not involve any impact to encroachers or squatters; however, if impacts are identified during screening of the road-projects, the same will be addressed in accordance with the principles and policy of this RPF.
-In case of any impacts to those who had moved into the CoI for shelter or livelihood and presence of any common facilities, those will be screened by respective DE, Highways, TNRSP, prior to award of contract and will be mitigated prior to handing over of the roads to the contractors.
+Disbursement of compensation payments and entitlements will be made prior to displacement and prior to handing over of the land parcels to contractors. - 1.18 Output and Performance Based Road Contract (OPRC): TNRSP has taken up performance based improvements to about 600km of State Highways and the proposed improvements does not involve any land acquisition, as there will be no widening of the roads under OPRC.
+The strengthening of the roads does not involve any impact to encroachers or squatters; however, if there are any impacts identified during the course of the improvements, the same will be addressed in accordance with the principles and policy of this RPF.
+In case of any impacts to those who had moved into the Col for shelter or livelihood and presence of any common facilities, those will be screened by respective DE, Highways, TNRSP, prior to initiating improvement works.
 A certification by DE, Highways, TNRSP will be issued confirming whether any adverse impacts are required to be mitigated in the RoW.